Efficient high-resolution refinement in cryo-EM with stochastic gradient descent

-In this section, we present numerical results that demonstrate the arguments given in this article regarding the convergence of the SGD algorithm for high resolution cryo-EM reconstruction.
+In this section, we present numerical experiments\footnote{ The code for reproducing the numerical experiments is available at \\ \url{https://github.com/bogdantoader/simplecryoem}. } that demonstrate the arguments given in this article regarding the convergence of the SGD algorithm for high resolution cryo-EM reconstruction.
 In particular, the numerical experiments in this section further verify two claims:

 \begin{itemize} \item\textbf{Claim 1:} The condition number $\kappa(H)$ of the Hessian of the loss function is large at high resolution, which leads to slow convergence of the SGD algorithm.

 \item\textbf{Claim 2:} Preconditioning SGD using the diagonal preconditioner as estimated using the tools described in Sections~\ref{sec:hutch}-\ref{sec:algorithm} leads to improved convergence at high resolution. \end{itemize}